 - ¼ cup raisins

-- Set your oven temperature to 350° Fahrenheit.
+- Set your oven temperature to 350° Fahrenheit and line two baking sheets with parchment paper.

-- In a large mixing bowl, combine all dry ingredients.
-Whisk together and set aside.
+- In a large mixing bowl, combine all dry ingredients, except the raisins.
+Whisk together then make a well in the center of the dry ingredients.

-- Add wet ingredients to dry ingredients and mix until just combined.
+- Add your wet ingredients to this well and mix until just combined.
 Do not overmix.

-- Gently fold in raisins until evenly dispersed.
+- Gently fold in your raisins until they are evenly dispersed throughout the batter.

-- Baked in preset oven for ~15 minutes or until cooked through.
-They will continue to cook slightly after removing from oven.
+- Bake them in your preset oven for ~15 minutes or until cooked through.
+They will continue to cook slightly after removing them from oven.

 - These cookies will seem hard at first.
 But I’ve found that after placing in an airtight bag overnight, they’ll soften up.